klaemo/snowball-german/README.md

 German Snowball Stemmer
 ===
-JS implementation of the stemming algorithm from http://snowball.tartarus.org/algorithms/german/stemmer.html.
+JS implementation of the stemming algorithm by [Martin Porter](http://snowball.tartarus.org/algorithms/german/stemmer.html).

-Copyright of the algorithm is: Copyright (c) 2001, Dr Martin Porter and can be found at http://snowball.tartarus.org/license.php.
+Copyright of the algorithm is: Copyright (c) 2001, Dr Martin Porter [License](http://snowball.tartarus.org/license.php).

 This js version was originally written by Joder Illi.
 I just added the tests and published it to npm.